jeff1evesque/LeQue/README.md

 ...
 ```

-Providing an identification for the server is useful for various cases (i.e. self-referential redirects), and eliminates repetitive messages when *starting*, and *restarting* the server:
+Providing server identification is useful for various cases (i.e. self-referential redirects), and eliminates repetitive messages when *starting*, and *restarting* the server:

 ```
 $ sudo /etc/init.d/apache2 restart